Installing Windows 11 in UTM on macOS and Apple Mac M1

-Heading to this page we may download a file that will allow us to generate an ISO file which we will be able to use with UTM at a later stage.
+Heading to this page we may download a file that will allow us to generate an ISO file for Windows 11 22H2 which we will be able to use with UTM at a later stage.

-To generate a UUP Dump file for my purpose I select English (United Kingdom) and in the next step, I leave all editions (Windows Home and Windows Pro).
+To generate a UUP Dump file for my purpose I selected English (United Kingdom) and in the next step, I leave all editions (Windows Home and Windows Pro).

 As a download method I leave the default Download and convert to ISO and conversion option, also selected by default, Include updates (Windows converter only).

-Finished by clicking Create download package and after unpacking it, followed below steps.
+Finished by clicking Create download package and after unpacking it, followed steps from

-Before we start, we need to meet a couple of requirements.
-We need to have Brew installed in our system followed by additional packages as described later in generated UUP Dump package
+Before we start, we need to have Brew installed in our system followed by additional packages as described later in generated UUP Dump package.

 Once that is done, we can start building our ISO file by running the command: